gkisalatiga/gkisplus-data/README.md

 - **SaRen Pagi (Morning Devotion)**: every day at 3 AM and 9 PM
 - **Tata Ibadah (Service Liturgy)**: every Saturday at 3 PM, 6 PM, and 9 PM; every Sunday at 12 AM and 3 AM
 - **Warta Jemaat (Church News)**: every Saturday at 3 PM, 6 PM, and 9 PM; every Sunday at 12 AM and 3 AM

+## Non-Exhaustive Documentation

+### `static`: Folder convention

+- `banner.webp` must exist.
+This image will be displayed as the church profile's appealing banner image.
+- `index.html` must exist and become the starting point of ScreenInternalHTML's loading.
+- `title.txt` must exist.
+This file determines the church profile title string.
+Must be one-line only.
+- All other CSS, JavaScript, and media should be stored under the profile's `res` folder.

+### JSON: `data/banners`: Banner types

+- **article**: the banner is of online article type; upon click, opens ScreenWebView and displays the link
+- **poster**: the banner is of poster type; upon click, displays a zoomable poster pop-up
+- **yt**: the banner is of video type; upon click, opens ScreenVideo/ScreenVideoLive and loads the embedded YouTube video